Gateway Motorway: Interchanges

 The kilometres shown below are subject to change as upgrades to the road are implemented.

 The entire motorway is in the City of Brisbane local government area.

 Southern Cross Way

 Southern Cross Way is a 7 km, 4 lane motorway which branches from the Gateway Motorway at Eagle Farm before merging back with it at Nudgee.
 Prior to 2010, Southern Cross Way formed part of the Gateway Motorway before the Gateway Upgrade Project constructed a shorter route (and additional Brisbane Airport access road, Moreton Drive), between those two suburbs.
-The old, longer motorway section was preserved, connected to the deviation and renamed Southern Cross Way, after the aircraft flown by aviator Charles Kingford Smith, to allow motorists to distinguish between the routes.
+The old, longer motorway section was preserved, connected to the deviation and renamed Southern Cross Way, after the aircraft flown by aviator Charles Kingsford Smith, to allow motorists to distinguish between the routes.
 Southern Cross Way (also colloquially called the 'Old Gateway Motorway') thus follows the previous alignment of the Gateway Motorway between Eagle Farm and Nudgee and has three exits.